This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Can this batter be prepared ahead of time?

 This batter needs to be baked once mixed together.
-The bars do freeze well after they are baked and be made ahead that way.
+The bars do freeze well after they are baked and can be made ahead that way.

 How long will these last after being baked?

-Leftovers should be stored in an airtight container and kept in the refrigerator for up to 5 days or in the freezer up to 3 months.
+Leftovers should be stored in an airtight container and kept in the refrigerator for up to 5 days or in the freezer for up to 3 months.

 Can these be baked and then frozen for future consumption?

 Yes, this is the best way to make these ahead.
-For long-term storage wrap them tightly in plastic wrap, store in an airtight container, and freeze.
+For long-term storage, wrap them tightly in plastic wrap, store in an airtight container, and freeze.

 White stoneware plate with slice of gingerbread blondie with white chocolate drizzled on top with bite taken out.